-EXAMPLE 6 Connects a DVD/TAPE drive to port 0-0 when the system is being powered on.
+EXAMPLE 6 Connects the DVD drive/tape drive unit to port 0-0 when the system is being powered on.
 Automatically answers "y" to all prompts.

 '''

-XSCF> cfgdevice -y -c attach -p 0-0

-Are you sure you want to attach the device [y|n]:y
+XSCF> cfgdevice -y -c attach -p 0-0 Are you sure you want to attach the device [y|n]:y Completed.

-Completed.

 '''

-EXAMPLE 7 Connects a DVD/TAPE drive to port 0-0 when the system is being powered on.
+EXAMPLE 7 Connects the DVD drive/tape drive unit to port 0-0 when the system is being powered on.
 Automatically answers "y" to all prompts without displaying messages.